 When I was 21 years old, I had not much leisure time, because I worked as programmer in a company and simultaneously I studied informatics and founded my own company for IT & marketing.
 Through the lack of time I came totally away from photography in the year 2001 and with the time I forgot my youth passion.

 In 2015 there was a big change: My 15 years old son had a photography basic course at school and he felt in love with it from the first moment.
 I remembered the great time when I was in that same age and influenced through him, I started this fantastic hobby again.

 Today, photography helps me to come down after a hard working week or after a hard day.
 It helps me to relax and fills up my whole energy reserves.
-It is so great to walk around, find awesome places, work on compelling stories and compositions, to convey mood with my images, to evoke emotions at the viewers.
+It is so fantastic to walk around, find awesome places, work on compelling stories and compositions, to convey mood with my images, to evoke emotions at the viewers.

 How I work

 I worked hard to get my photography better, I studied rules, do's and dont's, I strived for perfection.
 But finally I realized, that there is much more potencial for expression, for "saving" my feelings while taking a picture, when I allow "unperfection" to myself.
 This is why I love it to break rules.
 For me, there are actually no rules in photography, I see them rather as known methods how a picture could work.
 Although I built my own rule set, partly based on all the experience I have with the paintings of my grandfather, I never let limit my creativity through any kind of rules.
 For me unperfect pictures are even more alive, they are more authentic.
-So technology is not so important for me, my focus is much more to the mood I want to convey and the story I want to tell.
+So technology is not so important for me, my focus is much more at the mood I want to convey and the story I want to tell.

-And that's what I do: I "save" emotions inside my pictures and let everyone be a part of that great feeling I had by myself.
+And that's what I do: I "save" emotions into my pictures and let everyone be a part of that great feeling I had by myself.